How to apply

-This programme is only open to applicants from the UK and the EU, and the Channel Islands and Isle of Man, not to international students.
-If you are unsure whether you are classed as a home or overseas student, please see the University's fee status page for more information.
+This programme is only open to applicants from the UK and the Channel Islands and Isle of Man, not to international students.
+If you are unsure whether you are classed as a home or overseas student, or you are an EU student, please see the University's fee status page for more information.
 The University also runs a separate foundation programme for international students.

 Student loans and grants

 You could be eligible for student loans to help with tuition fees and living costs.
 If you have studied in higher education before, your funding could be affected.
 Please contact the Student Funding Office for advice.

 If you’re a parent or carer, you can apply for supplementary grants to help with your living costs.